Maria Jane Jewsbury: Early publications

 Mr Aston, editor of the Manchester Gazette and acquainted with her father, was the first to print and publish a poem of hers.
 Impressed by her talents, he introduced her to Alaric Alexander Watts, who from later 1822 edited the Leeds Intelligencer.
-Three years later he resigned and moved to Manchester to become editor of the Manchester Courier and of an annual volume, The Literary Souvenir, to which Wordsworth, Coleridge, Southey, Montgomery, and Mary Jane Jewsbury, contributed.
-Watts, who married Priscilla "Zillah" Maden Wiffen, the sister of Jeremiah Holmes Wiffen, the historian of the House of Russell, was less than two years older than Jewsbury, and aided her in her work, giving publicity to her occasional poems, urging her to write her first book, Phantasmagoria, and finding a publisher for it.
+Three years later he resigned and moved to Manchester to become editor of the Manchester Courier and of an annual volume, The Literary Souvenir, to which Wordsworth, Coleridge, Southey, Montgomery, and Jewsbury herself, contributed.
+Watts, who married Priscilla "Zillah" Maden Wiffen, the sister of Jeremiah Holmes Wiffen, the historian of the House of Russell, was less than two years older than Jewsbury, and aided her in her work, giving publicity to her occasional poems, urging her to write her first book, Phantasmagoria (1825), and finding a publisher for it.

 However, Watts gave up the newspaper in 1825.
 In 1828–1829 he edited an annual, The Poetical Album, or Register of Modern Fugitive Poetry, to which Jewsbury became a contributor, as she did to several other volumes of a similar kind.
 The Literary Magnet, The Literary Souvenir, and The Amulet, were likewise indebted to her writings for much of their popularity.
 Later she wrote for The Athenaeum, contributing to it many of the best pieces she ever composed.

 Jewsbury wrote letters to her sister Geraldine in 1828, who was in the Misses Darby's school.
 In one of these Letters to the Young, she wrote of the dangers of fame for Geraldine, who was aspiring to be a writer, warning that fame would bring sorrow; the only true happiness was to be found was in religion.
 These letters by Jewsbury followed a spiritual crisis in 1826.
+Her Phantasmagoria (1825), The Three Histories (1830) and Letters to the Young (1837) were all highly popular.